pinky21/water-rocket/README.md

 # Water Rocket
-Simple project solving the differtial equations for a water rocket using a Cash-Karp Runge-Kutta [ref] solver.
+Simple project solving the differtial equations for a water rocket using a Cash-Karp Runge-Kutta solver.

 ## Theory